StefanRijnhart/stock-logistics-workflow/stock_picking_return_lot/README.rst

 =====

 To use this module, go to a done receipt or delivery in the inventory, and click the Return button.
-Odoo will show all products without lines or lots.
+Odoo will show all products with the originally transferred quantity per lot (minus any quantities that were transferred earlier).

 If you click the 'Return All' button here, this module will ensure that the originally transferred lots and serials are applied automatically to the resulting return transfer.

-You can also choose to return only part of the original transfer and enter quantities yourself, before clicking the 'Return' button.
-This module helps you to determine what can be transferred by adding the 'Set Quantities' button, which will update the lines on the screen with the quantities that are still available to return per lot (the original quantities minus any quantities that were returned earlier).
+You can also choose to return only part of the original transfer and update the quantities here, before clicking the 'Return' button.
+If the picking type of the original transfer was marked to restrict returned quantities, you will not be allowed to enter a higher quantity than is available to return.

-If you try to accept returns for lots that were not originally transferred, or exceed the originally transferred quantities, this module will show an error message.

 Bug Tracker
 ===========